 Do you use farther and further interchangeably?
 You’re not alone.
-These two terms have very similar meanings and English speakers have been using them interchangeably for centuries.
-However, there are subtle differences between the terms, and the distinction that informs good usage is fairly straightforward.
-Let’s take a look.
+The terms have very similar meanings, and English speakers have been using them as synonyms for centuries.
+But if you’re ready to get picky, there is one major difference that can guide your usage of these words!

-The widely accepted rule is to use farther to discuss physical distances, as in “He went farther down the road.”
-Further should be used for figurative distance or to discuss degree or extent, as in ”I wanted to discuss it further, but we didn’t have time.”
+The widely accepted rule is to use farther when being literal and discussing a physical distance, as in “He went farther down the road.”
+Further is used when discussing a more symbolic distance or to discuss a degree or extent, as in ”I wanted to discuss it further, but we didn’t have time.”

-Additionally, you can further, or advance, a project, but you can’t farther a project—farther doesn’t have a verb sense.
-Further also has an adverbial sense of “moreover; additionally,” so you can say “Further, you hurt my feelings,” but not farther.
+Additionally, when used as a verb, further means to advance.
+So, you can “further a project” (but you can’t farther a project, because farther doesn’t have a verb sense).
+Further also has an adverbial definition of “moreover; additionally,” so you can say “And further, you hurt my feelings” (but not farther).

-While the above is a general guide to good usage, the physical vs. figurative distance distinction isn’t always adhered to in popular usage, a fact that you’ll find reflected in our definitions for these two terms.
+And remember, while this is a guide to good usage, the physical vs. figurative distinction isn’t always adhered to in popular usage—a fact that you’ll find reflected in our definitions for the two terms.
 However, knowing the difference between good usage and popular usage will set you apart in formal settings and in the company of style-guide devotees.

 Back to Top